-- All applicants are required to take a written test which is administered by the Police Department.
+.1 All New applicants (Non-Lateral Candidates) are required to take a written test which is administered by the Police Department.
 The Human Resources Department will be notified of all test dates and, when practical, will assist with the administration of test.
 The tests used are developed by private sector vendors (e.g. International Personnel Management Association).
 Only those tests documented as having validity (i.e. job related), will be used.
 The documentation must be supplied by the vendor.
 Tests are to be administered according to the instructions from the vendor.

-We can create our own test?! - .2 Depending on the number of applicants, the written test may be given either before or after the physical qualification test.
+.2 Depending on the number of applicants, the written test may be given either before or after the physical qualification test.
 This will be at the discretion of the Police Department.
 In order to continue to other components of the selection process, applicants must pass the written test with a score of 70.